skatsikeas/Bing-Wallpaper-for-Mac/README.md

-# Bing Wallpapaer for Mac
+# Bing Wallpaper for Mac
 A simple Python script capable of batch-downloading and setting Bing picture of the day as wallpaper on your Mac OS X.

 ## About